Zurück zum Blog

 Unreal is a game engine used to create video games.
 It’s mainly written in C++, but it also features the added functionality of a visual scripting method called Blueprints.

-In addition to this, the latest iteration of Unreal Engine (Unreal Engine 4) includes a physics engine, graphics engine, sound engine, input/gameplay framework and online module.
+In addition, the latest iteration of Unreal Engine (Unreal Engine 4) includes a physics engine, graphics engine, sound engine, input/gameplay framework, and online module.

 C

-C# is an object-oriented programming language that ties together the powerful logic of C++ with the programming intuitiveness of Visual Basic.
-C# is based on C++ (which itself has its roots in C) and follows some of the same rules as in Java – which we’ll get into later.
+C# is an object-oriented programming language that combines the powerful logic of C++ with the intuitive programming of Visual Basic.
+C# is based on C++ (which itself has its roots in C) and follows some of the same rules as in Java, which we’ll get into later.

 The most prominent C# features are: